madeso/lion/readme.md

 }
 ```

 Since all objects are anonymous, we need to specify a type.
-Just like we do in LION we follow the name with the named properties and then the indexed properties.
+Then, just like we do in LION, we follow the name with the named properties and then the indexed properties.

 Json can't handle indexes inside a object so we need to place those in  a body object.
 Since our named values might collide with type and body we must make it unique and prefix it with a `$` is [done elsewhere](https://www.newtonsoft.com/json/help/html/serializetypenamehandling.htm) and we just assume there are less users naming their properties `$type` than `type`.

 Also take note that in both LION and xml both values are indented, but in json, the of the 3 rows that are indented one step 1/3 entries are actual values, and at 2 indentations we have the rest of the values.